-I’ve been encouraging you to think of the major chords as light and the minor chords as shadow.
-In the next few articles, we’re going to focus on this metaphor and see how it can help us in our songwriting.
+For the purposes of this series, I’ve been encouraging you to think of the major chords as light and the minor chords as shadow.
+There are many other ways to looks at chord progressions, but in the next few articles, we’re going to focus on this metaphor and see how it can help us in our songwriting.
 The interplay of light and shadow will help us create interest, contrast, depth, and surprise in our songs.

 Today we’ll look at one of the simplest ways to create contrast: by using only one kind of chord in our verse, and the other in our chorus.